Thomas-GeDaD/SignalK_raspberry_MCS/README.md

 ## How to use a digital input (IN1-IN4) for seatalk1 reading

-Since the Seatalk1 GPIO reading is implimented in SignalK, ou can use the inputs for ST1 reading.
+Since the Seatalk1 GPIO reading is implimented in SignalK, you can use the inputs for ST1 reading.
 Follow the guidline in the [Seatalk(GPIO).md](https://github.com/SignalK/signalk-server/blob/master/Seatalk(GPIO).md)
-The "Hardware part you can ignore, because it´s done on the MCS board.
+The "Hardware and software install part you can ignore, because it´s done on the MCS board and on the install process.
 Only connect the yellow wire to one of the 4 inputs.
 The IN1-IN4 inputs are assignet as follows:
 |MCS Input|GPIO|
 | ------ | ------ |